Boston Airport Vegan Options (2024 Guide)

 It may not look like much, but this was one of the best Impossible Burgers I’ve ever had.

-The Belle of the Ball when it comes to vegan food inside the Boston Airport.
+The Belle of the ball when it comes to vegan food inside the Boston Airport.
 Wahlburgers carries an Impossible Burger that can be made vegan.
 Just let them know that you are wanting to order the burger vegan.

 If you have time, even if you’re not in Terminal C, Wahlburgers is worth going out of your way to get.